Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Theoretical Properties

-See Appendix \ref{sub:general-id} for the proof.
-Assumption \ref{assu:(model)} and Proposition \ref{prop:(Identification)-1} are similar to Assumption 2.1-2.2 and Theorem 2.3 in \citet{LiuMoonSchorfheide2015}\footnote{ It is in turn based on early works such as \citet{ArellanoBover1995} and \citet{Arellano2012}.} except for the treatment of cross-sectional heteroskedasticity with $\sigma_{i}^{2}$ being an unobserved random quantity (see the literature review for a more detailed comparison).
-The rank condition supports the posterior consistency of $\beta$ via orthogonal forward differencing. \footnote{The identification of common parameters in panel data models is standard in the literature.
-See textbooks and handbook chapters, \citet{Baltagi1995}, \citet{ArellanoHonore2001}, \citet{Arellano2003}, and \citet{Hsiao2014}.} $\lambda_{i}$ is additively separable from the shocks, so I follow the original proof based on the characteristic function (i.e.\ the Fourier transform).
-Note that unlike $\lambda_{i}$, $\sigma_{i}^{2}$ interacts with the shocks in a multiplicative way.
-The Fourier transform is not suitable for disentangling products of random variables, so I resort to the Mellin transform \citep{GalambosSimonelli2004} to deliver the identification of $f^{\sigma^{2}}$.
+The argument is similar to \citet{ArellanoBover1995} and \citet{Arellano2012}, except for the treatment of cross-sectional heteroskedasticity---here $\sigma_{i}^{2}$ is an unobserved random quantity.
+First, the identification of common parameters $\beta$ in panel data models is standard in the literature \citep{Baltagi1995,ArellanoHonore2001,Arellano2003,Hsiao2014}.
+For example, the rank condition helps identify $\beta$ via orthogonal forward differencing.
+Second, as $\lambda_{i}$ is additively separable from the shocks, I follow the standard proof based on characteristic functions to identify $f_{\lambda}$.
+Finally, note that unlike $\lambda_{i}$, $\sigma_{i}^{2}$ interacts with the shocks in a multiplicative way.
+The Fourier transform is not suitable for disentangling products of random variables, so I resort to the Mellin transform \citep{GalambosSimonelli2004} to obtain the identification of $f_{\sigma^{2}}$. \begin{rem} (1) For random coefficients models, Assumption \ref{assu:(model)}(1-a) is replaced by ``$\left(\lambda_{i},\sigma_{i}^{2}\right)$ are independent of $c_{i0}$ and i.i.d.$\;$across $i$.''